Granitecosmos/MoreDrugs/README.md

 # More Drugs
 Have you ever thought how much it sucks that most drugs can incur heavy penalties after just one use, especially in A16?
-Have you eve wondered why we don't have an antibiotic with *somewhat* realistic effects?
+Have you ever wondered why we don't have an antibiotic with *somewhat* realistic effects?

 **Well fear not, for I bring you More Drugs!**